-(d) Let Y(t) denote the total number of customers in the post office, t minutes after it has opened.
-Find the generator matrix G for the continuous-time Markov chain $\{Y(t): t \geq 0\}$ , indicating how the rows and columns of G are indexed by the states.

-(e) Find an equilibrium distribution for the continuous-time Markov chain in part (b), and show that it is the unique equilibrium distribution.

-(f) Explain why any state of this Markov chain communicates with any other state.

-(g) State, with justification, the limiting distribution of this Markov chain.
-(You may appeal to any standard theorem or fact from the course, without proving it.)

-(h) Estimate the proportion of time for which there are three customers in the post office, in the long run.
+- (b) Let Y(t) denote the total number of customers in the post office, t minutes after it has opened.
+Find the generator matrix G for the continuous-time Markov chain {Y(t) : t ≥ 0}, indicating how the rows and columns of G are indexed by the states.
+[6] (c) Find an equilibrium distribution for the continuous-time Markov chain - (c) Find an equilibrium distribution for the continuous-time Markov chain in part (b), and show that it is the unique equilibrium distribution.
+[7] - (d) Explain why any state of this Markov chain communicates with any other state. - (e) State, with justification, the limiting distribution of this Markov chain.
+(You may appeal to any standard theorem or fact from the course, without proving it.) - (f) Estimate the proportion of time for which there are three customers in the post office, in the long run.

-(i) Suppose that when I enter the post office at 10 am, there is just one customer already there.
-What is the expected time at which both of us have finished being served?

-End of Paper.